Chinese Canadians in British Columbia: Media

 The Chinese Reform Gazette (Rixin Bao), published by the Vancouver branch of the Chinese Empire Reform Association, was Canada's first ever Chinese language newspaper.
 It argued in favor of Kang Youwei's ideas of governance.

 The Xinminguo Bao (the New Republic) of Victoria, a daily newspaper first published in 1912, was the first pro-1911 Revolution newspaper published in Canada.
 It was published after Sun Yat-sen ordered its creation; members of the Tongmenghui Victoria office took the Jijishe ("Striking Oar Society"), a newsletter published on an irregular basis, and converted it into the Xinminguo Bao.
 Jijishe was previously published by the organization of the same name; that organization had collapsed in 1909.

 As of 2009, of all of the major ethnic categories in Vancouver, the Chinese had the second-highest number of media products.
 Three Chinese language daily newspapers, Ming Pao, Sing Tao and World Journal cater to the city's large Cantonese and Mandarin-speaking population.

 The Vancouver Sun operates Taiyangbao (太陽報 (太阳报, Tàiyáng Bào)), a Mandarin-language version of their regular newspaper.
-The English language edition of the Epoch Times, a global newspaper founded by Chinese emigres, is distributed through free boxes throughout the metropolis.
+The English language edition of the Epoch Times, a global newspaper affiliated with Falun Gong, is distributed through free boxes throughout the metropolis.

 Historical Chinese-language papers in Vancouver include the Chinese Times, Chinese Voice, and New Republic.